UBC-biol525D/UBC-biol525D.github.io/Topic_7/readme.md

 ## Accompanying material
 * [Slides](./Topic 7mod.pdf)

 In this tutorial we're going to call SNPs with GATK.
-BLERG

 The first step is again to set up directories to put our incoming files.
 ```bash